-If you are a registered holder of our common or subordinated units, you may discontinue the reinvestment of your distributions at any time by providing notice to the Administrator.
-In addition, you may change your distribution election online under the Administrator's account management service, as described above.
+If you are a registered holder of our common units, you may discontinue the reinvestment of your distributions at any time by providing notice to the Administrator.
+In addition, you may change your distribution election online at shareowneronline.com, as described above.
 To be effective for a particular distribution payment, the Administrator must receive notice three days prior to the record date for that distribution to be paid out in cash.
 In addition, you may request that all or part of your common units be sold.
-When your common units are sold through the Administrator, you will receive the proceeds less a service fee, currently \$15.00 per transaction, and any brokerage trading fees, currently \$0.12 per unit.
+When your common units are sold through the Administrator, you will receive the proceeds less a service fee and any brokerage trading fees.